-YEMEN: Al Barqa Block 7 Letter of Credit ("LoC") litigation - The Company progressed its legal suits against the Arab Bank in Amman, Jordan to recover the US\$2.73 million in counterparty Letter of Credit ("LoC") funds claimed and transferred to Arab Bank on the basis of the illegal claim by the Houthi to Arab Bank, by Qatar National Bank (QNB) acting for the Company (US\$1.68 million) and Commonwealth Bank of Australia (CBA) acting for Mitsui (US\$1.05 million).
+- Extension of Convertible Note Facility ("Facility") In December 2023, the Noteholders of the Company's US\$15 million Facility agreed to an extension of the termination date of the Facility for a two-year period from 23 January 2024 to 23 January 2026 on similar terms as the previous variation. - The Noteholders also agreed to the further drawdown of the facility to provide sufficient working capital for the 2024 year. - YEMEN: Al Barqa Block 7 Letter of Credit ("LoC") litigation The Company progressed its legal action against the Arab Bank in Amman, Jordan to recover the US\$2.73 million in counterparty Letter of Credit ("LoC") funds claimed and transferred to Arab Bank on the basis of the illegal claim by the Houthi to Arab Bank, by Qatar National Bank (QNB) acting for the Company (US\$1.68 million) and Commonwealth Bank of Australia (CBA) acting for Mitsui (US\$1.05 million).

 To date, the Jordan Court had granted an injunction against Arab Bank to prevent transfer of the funds to the Houthi and had determined that the Houthi claim against the Block 7 LoC was illegal and counterparty LoC funds received by Arab Bank could not be transferred to the Houthi.
+Arab Bank was instructed by the Court of Cassation, the highest court of Jordan, to repay the LoC monies illegally called by Arab Bank in January 2020.
+Arab Bank had to the end of January 2023 to repay the monies.